“The average small business wastes 25% of their AdWords PPC budget” – WordStream research

 7. Account Structure

 The best AdWords accounts use a careful structure with clearly defined Campaigns and Ad Groups arranged around defined topics.
 If you throw all of your Ads and Keywords into one Ad Group you won’t be able to properly optimise or achieve a high Quality Score.
-Avoid wasted spend by splitting out your account structure with as much granularity as you can and using separate budgets for different ca,
+Avoid wasted spend by splitting out your account structure with as much granularity as you can and using separate budgets for different campaigns.

 We’re proud to be official Google Partners – as an agency we are recognized by Google for the quality of the Search and Display Advertising we run on behalf of our clients.
 In the words of Google “The Google Partner badge shows the world that Google trusts your company and that potential clients can too.”